griffinfarrow/OXCEP-Precision-Dental-Medicine/README.md

 ![Logo](logo/logo.png)

-Welcome to the practical coding course for the OXCEP Summer School in Precision Dental Medicine and Precision Medicine.
+Welcome to the practical coding course for the OXCEP Summer School in Precision Dental Medicine.
 This repository contains the course materials.

 If you have any issues with these course materials, please email Griffin Farrow at `Griffin.Farrow@nds.ox.ac.uk`.